Since 2019, CEHV has been developing its outreach efforts beyond campus. Notable projects and partnerships include:

 - Cuyahoga Community College Collaboration

 In the 2020-2021 academic year, CEHV launched a new partnership with the Jack, Joseph and Morton Mandel Humanities Center at Cuyahoga Community College (Tri-C) with a series of three webinars on racial justice, The Color of Law, The Color of Health, and The Color of Technology, each featuring distinguished experts.
 The three webinars drew a total live audience of nearly 2000 attendees.
+Look for more programming in 2021-2022.

 - Faith and Society Series